JennyHuang19/IsRankingRobust/README.md

-# Auditing the Robustness of LLM Ranking Systems
+# Robustness of LLM Ranking Systems

 This repository contains code for our ICML 2025 submission:
 **"Dropping Just a Handful of Preferences Can Change Top Large Language Model Rankings"**